Divanshu231/AWS_tutorials/Section 1/README.md.txt

 ### After HiperViser (PiC)

   These hyperviser created all Traditional data centers to virtualdatacenter so after solved these traditional Datacenters Challenges we also having challanges in Virtual Datacenters and one of the biggest challenge is that, these days the kind of application which we are having the companies they are maintaining monitoring deploying these application into different different regions around the worlds
   Ex
-Integrating these virtaldatacentre with a webinterface using Rest APIs(using to control infra) and these platform known as cloud platform with these we can manage cloud
+  Integrating these virtualdatacenter with a webinterface using Rest APIs(using to control infra) these platform known as cloud platform with these we can manage cloud

-Three types of cloud
+### Three types of cloud
 Public
 Private
 Hybride

-Private Cloud
+### Private Cloud

 It is Single Tenant
 IBM - Softlayer
 Fixed Capacity

-Disadvantage
+### Disadvantage
 Agility :- How easily you get things
 Elasticity :- How Many you get things

-Public Cloud
+### Public Cloud

 Multi Tenant :- Multipal organization can use this cloud in different different model SAAS (Software as a service) :- you are going to use a perticular software as a service (Dropbox,office365 you can access your data from anywhere with any device)